-Budget - You must have a budget for time and money.
+Budget- You must have a budget for time and money.
 Please do not cut it too close with either one.
 The time factor is unknown but it is always wiser to have more than enough time, than not enough.
 The same is true for the cost.
+The same is true for the cost.
 It is our office policy to discourage financing for cosmetic surgery.
-If a complication does occur and a surgical revision is needed you could become further in debt.
+It is unwise to finance a cosmetic procedure, as increasing your debt load, except for income-producing assets, is unwise.
+Also, if revision is needed, to pay for it, you may be further in debt.